David Leestma: Experience

+Leestma joined the U.S Naval Sea Cadet Corps in 8th grade.
+Leestma said that "[Sea Cadets] was my first experience with the military service and it appealed to me...
+[Sea Cadets] was the beginning of this journey with the Navy that has been a lifetime experience."
 Leestma graduated first in his class from the U.S. Naval Academy in 1971.
 As a first lieutenant afloat, he was assigned to USS Hepburn in Long Beach, California, before reporting in January 1972 to the U.S. Naval Postgraduate School.
 He completed United States Naval Flight Officer training and received his NFO wings in October 1973.
 He was assigned to VF-124 in San Diego, California, for initial flight training in the F-14A Tomcat and then transferred to VF-32 in June 1974 and was stationed at Virginia Beach, Virginia.
 Leestma made three overseas deployments to the Mediterranean/North Atlantic areas while flying aboard the aircraft carrier USS John F. Kennedy.
 In 1977, he was reassigned to Air Test and Evaluation Squadron Four (VX-4) at Naval Air Station Point Mugu, California.
 As an operational test director with the F-14A, he conducted the first operational testing of new tactical software for the F-14 and completed the follow-on test and evaluation of new F-14A avionics, including the programmable signal processor.
 He also served as fleet model manager for the F-14A tactical manual.

 He has logged over 3,500 hours of flight time, including nearly 1,500 hours in the F-14A.
-Leestma retired from the Navy as a Captain.
+Leestma retired from the Navy as a captain.